 Now that you're ten you still like us to read to you at night and sometimes we get frustrated and tell you to do it yourself, that we need to focus on the little ones, that you're big enough and go to bed already.
 And sometimes there are tears and we are all so tired, so tired.

 Now that you're ten you're a big brother in a way that I thought was only for movies and Hallmark cards.
-And you know it too, how your love for this tiny new person in our life is almost tangible.
+And you know it too, how your love for this tiny new person in our life is more than you ever knew.
 How you held her for the first time and almost couldn't breathe, couldn't move, how you bowed your head over her tiny face, silent.
 After all my worries about rocking your boat forever.

 God, I'm so proud of you.

 Now that you're ten friends matter, but you still go your own way a lot, thinking your own thoughts.
-(Though some of the language you try on at home I prefer to think comes from someone else.)
 You still want to be a marine biologist when you grow up, though just someone who plays the computer all day would be great too.
 Mom, is that a job?
 Yes, my love, it is.

 Now that you're ten you still don't like vegetables.